 Writing the first journal entry.

-When you open your journal for the first time and see the first blank page it can be scary.
-Deciding what to write or reveal on the first page should not stop you starting to write.
+Opening your journal for the first time and seeing the first blank page can be scary.
+Deciding what to write or reveal on the first page should not stop you from starting to write.

 - Go to the next page and date it, write your location if you wish and start writing or drawing.

-- When you have finished your first journal entry, reflect and think about your first blank page.
+- When you finish your first journal entry, reflect and think about your blank page.

 Ideas for the first blank page.